ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/03-AVL-tree.md

 Our problem now is how to balance the tree in $O(\log n)$ time.
 It turns out that we can do this using a series of rotations.
-Cases 1 and 4 can be fixed using a [single rotation]{.term}, as shown in figure @fig:AVLsingle.
+Cases 1 and 4 can be fixed using a [single rotation]{.term}, as shown in @fig:AVLsingle.
-Cases 2 and 3 can be fixed using a [double rotation]{.term}, as shown in figure @fig:AVLdouble.
+Cases 2 and 3 can be fixed using a [double rotation]{.term}, as shown in @fig:AVLdouble.

 ![A single rotation in an AVL tree.
 This operation occurs when the excess node (in subtree $A$) is in the left child of the left child of the